 A pre-sentence report on Rundell was considered by the Magistrate.

 Sen Const Fallows told the court Rundell’s offence was a serious assault.

 “It was an alcohol-fuelled, unprovoked attack,” he said.

 He said an immediate jail sentence would be suitable for Rundell’s offending.

 Rundell’s mother, who was in court to support her daughter, fought back tears during Rundell’s sentencing.

-Magistrate Ryan Bluestein said Rundell’s offence was a type of assault not tolerable and was worthy of jail time.
+Magistrate Brian Gluestein said Rundell’s offence was a type of assault not tolerable and was worthy of jail time.

-Magistrate Bluestein sentenced Rundell to a 12-month term of imprisonment suspended for 12 months.
+Magistrate Gluestein sentenced Rundell to a 12-month term of imprisonment suspended for 12 months.
 Rundell was also sentenced to complete program and supervision requirements.